 Commemorates Abraham’s willingness to sacrifice his son upon God’s command.
 Falls at the end of the annual Haj pilgrimage to Mecca.
 Mass prayers are held in mosques and large open areas around the country.
 Animals are sacrificed and the meat is given to the poor.

 Christian holidays fall on the same days as in other countries.
 The following are national holidays:

-- Dates varies – Wafat Isa Almasih – Good Friday – commemorates the death of Jesus.
+- Dates vary – Wafat Isa Almasih – Good Friday – commemorates the death of Jesus.

 - Dates varies – Hari Paskah – Easter – celebrates the day Jesus arose from the dead.

 - Dates varies – Kenaikan Isa Almasih – ascension of Christ – commemorates the day Jesus ascended into Heaven.

 - 25th of December – Hari Natal – Christmas – celebrates the birth of Jesus Christ.

 - Dates varies – Hari Raya Galungan – Galungan.

 Celebrates the coming of the Gods and the ancestral spirits to earth to dwell again in the homes of the descendants.
 The festivities are characterized by offerings, dances, and new clothes.

 - Dates varies – Hari Raya Nyepi – Nyepi.

 Hindu Day of Silence or the Hindu New Year in the Balinese Saka calendar.
 The largest celebrations are held in Bali as well as in Balinese Hindu communities around Indonesia.
 On New Year’s Eve the villages are cleaned, food is cooked for two days and in the evening as much noise is made as possible to scare away the devils.
 On the following day, Hindus do not leave their homes, cook, or engage in any activity.
 Streets are deserted, and tourists are not allowed to leave hotel complexes.